 There is something unique about dining during Eid vibes.
 For the celebrations, people from numerous regions cook numerous mouth-watering foods.
 However, Chicken Biryani and Sewai are the two most important Bakr Id dishes.
-In general, every Muslim family serves this two on the table for the celebration of Eid al-Adha.
+In general, every Muslim family serves these two on the table for the celebration of Eid al-Adha.

-On the other hand, there are many other popular food stuffs that a person can try.
+On the other hand, there are many other popular foodstuffs that a person can try.

 Dessert – Shahi Tukda, Baklava, Kimami Sewai, Phirni, Kulfi Faluda, Sheer Korma, Badam Phirni, Kopra Pak, Sufi Malpua.